TobiasGlaubach/pyandoc/README.md

 # pyandoc
-a minimal document converter between docx, markdown, html, and tex.
-Written in python.
-Named after the famous pandoc package
+a minimal document maker to make docx, markdown, html, and tex documents from python.
+Written in pure python.

+Named in honor and spirit after the famous [pandoc](https://github.com/jgm/pandoc) package.